section-engineering-education/engineering-education/articles/consuming-co-operative-bank-api-using-nodejs/index.md

 - [ngrok](https://www.npmjs.com/package/ngrok): For exposing our localhost server.

-- [nodemon](https://www.npmjs.com/package/nodemon): For listening to changes and restarting the server.
+- [nodemon](https://www.npmjs.com/package/nodemon): Used to listen to changes and to restart the server.

 - [unique-string](https://www.npmjs.com/package/unique-string): For generating random strings.

 The next step is to get our `CONSUMER KEY ` and `CONSUMER SECRET`.

 To get them, follow the following steps:

 - On the Co-operative Bank's application page from the previous step, click the `Sandbox Keys` tab.